patel-shivam/patel-shivam.github.io/others.md

 permalink: /others
 ---

-You can my courses here.
+You can find here the courses that I have taken.